 "In the past, we applied mi-crowaves for birth control.
 Today we make phone calls with it.
 Go figure."
 Dr. Huai Chiang, advisor to the World Health Organization in radiation issues, Medical School of Zhejiang China

 - Mice exposed to radiation from cell phone masts showed abnormalities in sperm morphology at a rate 39-46%, while the control sample showed only 2% abnormalities (Otitoloju 2010 ).

-- Study on 2012 (Avendaño ) showed a significant reduction in mobility of sperm and DNA fragmentation of sperm men after the 4-hour use of laptop connected wirelessly to the Internet.
+- Study on 2012 (Avendaño ) showed a significant reduction in mobility of sperm and DNA fragmentation of sperm men after the 4-hour use of a laptop connected wirelessly to the Internet.

-- In another study, after five generations of mice exposed to wireless radiation (from broadcasting antennas) recorded a progressive reduction in the number of newborns, which resulted in irreversible infertility (Magras & Xenos 1997 ).
+- In another study, after five generations of mice exposed to wireless radiation (from broadcasting antennas), recorded a progressive reduction in the number of newborns which resulted in irreversible infertility (Magras & Xenos 1997 ).

 - BioInitiative Report 2012 further notes that "Extremely low frequency EMF effects induced due to electric(E) blankets (…) have the potential for providing excessive body heating, which may have adverse effect on sperm (Van Demark and Free 1970), leading to adverse effect on the process of embryogenesis (Edwards et al 1974,Lacy et al 1981).
 This high temperature could also be teratogenic in humans too (Miller et al 1978, Fraser and Skelton 1978).It is obvious that either the heat or the electromagnetic fields produced by electric or bed heating might affect the fetus."

 - In the World Assembly for Sexual Medicine in 2012, it was noted that men with erectile dysfunction are 2.6 times more likely to have mobile phones in the front pocket of their trousers.